Sharryprogrammer/Fake_Identification/Fake Product Identification Using Blockchain/Readme.md

 ## 🤔 Getting Started :

-1. Go to the `blockchain-product-verification-react-main` <br>
-Make Sure you are in the Main folder :
+1. Make Sure you are in the Main folder :

-``
-blockchain-product-verification-react-main-20230425T165036Z-001\blockchain-product-verification-react-main
-``
 <br>
 1. Install the Node_Modules
 ```